 The Tactics and Tools of an Active Shooter

-This is a tough one to put the finger on for a number of different reasons.
-It is generally agreed upon by security and law enforcement officials that an active shooter has no pattern or method for the selection of their victims – short of being a readily available target.
+This is a tough one to put the finger on for several different reasons.
+It is generally agreed upon by security and law enforcement officials that an active shooter has no pattern or method for selecting their victims – short of being a readily available target.
 You will often hear professionals suggest that active shooter scenarios are unpredictable and that they evolve quickly.
 This is very true.
 The situation is highly fluid.
-In fact, oftentimes, the damage will be done, and the shooter will be dead long before law enforcement even arrives on the scene.
+In fact, the damage will often be done, and the shooter will be dead long before law enforcement even arrives on the scene.

-This is why it is VITAL that you learn how to survive an active shooter scenario, and I will provide a link to it at the bottom.
+This is why you must learn how to survive an active shooter scenario, and I will provide a link to it at the bottom.
 I have also written an article on situational awareness, which I will also provide a link for.